AhmedWin/netops/README.md

 ##  License

-MIT License — feel free to use, modify, and distribute.
+feel free to use, modify, and distribute.

 ##  Contributing